 Catharina from the Russian River Area of Sonoma County shared with us this beautiful aerial chimeric redwood growing on a low branch.
 The mutation drapes down in a mosaic array of green and yellow.
 Based on the number of growth cycles the mutation exhibits, it appears this albino redwood formed sometime around 2014.

-This not the only albino redwood Catharina has found.
+Amazingly this not the only albino redwood Catharina has found.
 To date she has discovered three more aerial albino redwood sites throughout Western Sonoma County.
-Thanks again Catharina for reporting your lastest finds to Chimera Redwoods!
+Thanks again Catharina for reporting your latest finds to Chimera Redwoods!

 Executive Director Stan Dodson with Oakland Trails Org stands in front of an albino redwood nestled deep within the Oakland Hills.
 This small white giant stands about 30’ tall & was discovered by Stan in 2016.
 The tree is pure white and is the more common type of albino redwoods seen.
 As a steward to wildland trails, Mr. Dodson will add this tree to his list of unique features that can be found in the parks surrounding the Oakland Hills.

 Thanks again Stan for reporting this beauty of tree.
 You can find more about Oakland's wildland parks here at this link: Oakland Trails

 Ed from Central Mendocino County kneels besides a Non-Chimeric variegated albino redwood on his property.
 This particular albino redwood produces green tips that revert white over time.
 The sparsely growing mutation is small, but makes up for its lack of size by the rarity of its color pattern.